cynthialmy/cynthialmy.github.io/about.md

 ## Who I Am

-I build AI decision systems for high-risk, policy-constrained environments where accuracy, accountability, and scale all matter.
+I build AI decision systems for high-stakes environments where policy, accuracy, and scale all matter.
+Examples include [routing low-confidence claims to escalation instead of one automatic pass]({{ '/2026-01-27-policy-aware-factuality-assessment' | relative_url }}) and [what it takes to move from one API call to a production agent]({{ '/2026-03-21-ai-agent-from-api-call-to-system' | relative_url }}).

-My work focuses on turning ambiguous, high-impact problems into controllable systems: combining LLM-powered and agentic workflows with human-in-the-loop governance, clear risk boundaries, and measurable quality signals.
+I turn unclear, high-impact problems into systems you can run: [when RAG is the wrong abstraction]({{ '/2026-02-06-rag-insights-limitations' | relative_url }}), [harm mitigation across model, grounding, and UX]({{ '/2025-01-17-ai-solution' | relative_url }}), and automation with human review plus clear quality signals.

-I've shipped and scaled products across Europe, Asia, and the U.S. at **Volvo Cars, SAP, Airwallex, and Alibaba**, spanning trade compliance, procurement decision support, cross-border commerce, and payment infrastructure.
-Across domains, the common thread has been designing AI systems that support better decisions under uncertainty.
+I've shipped at **Volvo Cars, SAP, Airwallex, and Alibaba** across Europe, Asia, and the U.S., from trade compliance and procurement to cross-border commerce and payments.
+I've written about [discovery and ROI for procurement AI]({{ '/2025-02-02-procurement-ai' | relative_url }}) and [governed metrics through the semantic layer]({{ '/2025-02-13-semantic-layer-bi' | relative_url }}).
+Across domains, the common thread is AI that helps people decide under uncertainty.

 I'm particularly focused on: